Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 The Proverbs of Rich - tidbits of wisdom from my prayer times

 Several weeks ago a friend sent me a youtube link of a sermon delivered by James Aladiran.
 I have never heard of this preacher before, and it turns out I was in for a shock.
 His preaching on prayer convicted me greatly.
-I decided to go to my church every morning at 6 am to pray for an hour.
+From that sermon I decided to go to my church every morning at 6 am to pray for an hour.

 But hopefully the reader will glean something of value from these proverbs.